-As one of the stars of NBC's cult spy dramedy, "Chuck," Lancaster has seen her fair share of action.
+As one of the stars of NBC's cult spy dramedy "Chuck," Lancaster has seen her fair share of action.
 For five seasons, she has brought life to Dr. Ellie Bartkowski-Woodcomb, Chuck's overly protective sister who has required a fair amount of protection herself.
 To Ellie, Lancaster brings a captivating combination of warmth and sensibility that has made her a favorite among fans and critics alike.

 Lancaster was born in Overland Park, Kansas, where she grew up with her younger brother, Daniel.
 Her mother was a homemaker and her father was in real estate.
-It was her father's job that led the family to Mission Viejo, California, when Sarah was 10 years old.
+It was her father's job that led the family to Mission Viejo, California, when Lancaster was 10 years old.
 Soon after the move to Southern California, Lancaster began taking acting classes and landed a talent agent.
 Following a few months of commuting from Orange County to Los Angeles for auditions, she secured her first professional series regular role, starring as Rachel on "Saved by the Bell: The New Class."

 Lancaster resides in Los Angeles with her husband and son.
-Her interests include traveling, reading, the arts, and staying fit with such activities such as tennis, hiking, and Pilates.
+Her interests include travel, reading, the arts, and staying fit with such activities as tennis, hiking, and Pilates.
 She also lends her time to various charities and organizations including The Alzheimer's Foundation, the Orange County Performing Arts Center, Habitat for Humanity, and Operation Smile.